Bissouma scores first Premier League goal as Brighton beat Burnley | Goal.com

 Bissouma scores first Premier League goal as Brighton beat Burnley

-Yves Bissouma scored his first Premier League goal for Brighton & Hove Albion in their 2-1 victory over Burnley on Sunday in the final day of the Premier League season.
+Yves Bissouma scored his first Premier League goal for Brighton & Hove Albion in their 2-1 victory over Burnley on Sunday in the final day of the season.

 The 23-year-old was handed his 14th league start and 21st appearance for the Seagulls and delivered an impressive performance at Turf Moor.